 Ms. Monaghan became a part of the REED Academy team as an instructional aide in 2005.
 During her tenure at REED, she has gained experience with a diverse range of ages before becoming a classroom consultant.
-Ms. Monaghan plans to pursue her Master of Arts degree in Applied Behavior Analysis.
+Ms. Monaghan is currently enrolled at Caldwell University completing her Master of Arts degree in Applied Behavior Analysis.

 REED'S Teaching Staff

-All classroom instructors, at a minimum, have bachelors' degrees.
-Currently over 75% of our classroom teachers are either actively pursuing advanced degrees or certifications in fields like Applied Behavior Analysis and Special Education or already possess similar post-baccalaureate degrees.
+All classroom instructors, at a minimum, have bachelor's degrees.
+Currently over 75% of our classroom instructors are either actively pursuing advanced degrees or certifications in fields like Applied Behavior Analysis and Special Education or already possess similar post-baccalaureate degrees.